DAF201/2022_fall_school_garbage/Logic.md

 Two sets are equal if and only if they have the same elements (order don't matter)

 Therefore if A and B are sets, then A and B are equal if and only if ∀x(x ∈ A ⇔ x ∈ B)

+---

+Remember:
+- order is immaterial
+- multiplicity is ignored

+---

+## Subsets

+The set A is a subset of B, if and only if every element of A is also an element of B

+The notation A ⊆ B is used to indicate that A is a subset of the set B

+A ⊆ B holds if and only if ∀x(x ∈ A → x ∈ B) is true

+1. Because x ∈ ∅ is always false, ∅ ⊆ S ,for every set S
+2. Because x ∈ S → x ∈ S, S ⊆ S, for every set S

+“Every nonempty set S is guaranteed to have at least two subsets, the empty set and the set S itself”

+(super class)

+## Supersets

+If set A is a subset of set B, then set B is a superset of set A

+The notation B ⊇ A is used to indicate that B is a superset of the set A

+A ⊆ B and B ⊇ A are equivalent statements

+(sub class)

+## Showing a Set is or is not a Subset of Another Set

+Showing that A is a Subset of B: To show that A ⊆ B, show that if x belongs to A, then x also belongs to B

+Showing that A is not a Subset of B: To show that A is not a subset of B, A ⊈ B, find an element x ∈ A with x ∉ B. (Such an x is a counterexample to the claim that x ∈ A implies x ∈ B)

+(To show not a subset, just proof existance for x ∈ A and x ∉ B)

+## Another look at Equality of Sets

+∀x(x ∈ A ⇔ x ∈ B) is equal to ∀x[(x ∈ A → x ∈ B) ∧ (x ∈ B → x ∈ A )] or (A ⊆ B) and (B ⊆ A)

+## Proper Subsets

+If A ⊆ B, but A ≠B, then we say A is a proper subset of B, denoted by A ⊂ B

+If A ⊂ B, then:

+> ∀x(x ∈ A → x ∈ B) ∧ ∃x(x ∈ B ∧ x ∉ A) must be True

+## Set Cardinality

+If there are exactly <b>n</b> distinct elements in S where <b>n</b> is a nonnegative integer, we say that S is finite.
+Otherwise it is infinite.

+The cardinality of a finite set A, denoted by |A|, is the number of (distinct) elements of A.

+1. |ø| = 0
+2. Let S be the letters of the English alphabet.
+Then |S| = 26
+3. |{1,2,3}| = 3
+4. |{ø}| = 1
+5. The set of integers is infinite